 In EP5, Beato and Kinzo's phantom can be thought of as imaginary friends to Natsuhi.

-Incest Is Relative - In EP7 it is implicitly revealed that Shannon and Kanon are George and Jessica's aunt (or uncle) and half-cousin, simultaneously.
-Of course, Yasu doesn't find out about his/her parentage until about two years before the story begins, and George and Jessica never find out at all.
+In EP7 it is implicitly revealed that Shannon and Kanon are George and Jessica's aunt (or uncle) and half-cousin, simultaneously.
+Of course, Sayo Yasuda doesn't find out about his/her parentage until about two years before the story begins, and George and Jessica never find out at all.

 Are the games books?
 Movies?
-RP Gs?
+RPGs?
 Self-aware books?
 (Also applies to the Meta-World: Dlanor speaks once about the making of a tea that she's drinking, saying "everybody accepts it as magic, so it appears as such in the narration".)

 Physical form is just a convenience, apparently.
 Colored text has been depicted in the visual novel as: colored dialogue (with a nice sound effect to make it all the more cool), slashes, spears, and swords, all of the appropiate color.
 The TIPS even refers to these swords as "conceptual weapons that could take any form".
 We later discover this also applies to some characters; see The Treachery of Images.

-Natsuhi pushed Yasu (and the servant carrying him/her) off of a cliff because of her frustration over her seeming inability to have children.
-Well, thanks to Natsuhi, Yasu's body is damaged to the point of being unable to have children, among other things.
+Natsuhi pushed Sayo Yasuda (and the servant carrying him/her) off of a cliff because of her frustration over her seeming inability to have children.
+Well, thanks to Natsuhi, Sayo's body is damaged to the point of being unable to have children, among other things.

-Jesus Taboo - Played straight, barely: in the anime, Beatrice makes reference to "a single man" who "appeared thanks to a star's guidance and finally explained the single element (love) that makes up the world."
+Played straight, to some degree: in the anime, Beatrice makes reference to "a single man" who "appeared thanks to a star's guidance and finally explained the single element (love) that makes up the world."
 She then asks Shannon if she knows who the man is, but the question is rhetorical.
 The TIPS section for EP4 mentions a magical grimoire that has "a history of over 2000 years, is currently still in circulation, and continues to acquire new alliance members even now."

 Averted in EP7 when Maria tells Will about her belief that she was conceived by the power of the Holy Ghost, since Rosa kept telling her that she didn't have a father.
 To back this up, she quotes from the Book of Matthew (1:23) and states that since Jesus was born from the virgin Mary, she may have been born the same way.